 - Credit Recovery Classes: Allows students to make up credits in order to fulfill all graduation requirements.

 - Free After School Tutoring: Tutoring is offered after school free of charge.

 - Free Summer School: Students enrolled at Highland are offered free summer school.

-- Athletics: Highland High has 19 different athletic teams and traditionally compete at the highest level winning many state titles.
+- Athletics: Highland High has 19 different athletic teams and traditionally competes at the highest level, winning many state titles.

 School Boundaries Map